Who are we?

 The Boston site focuses on the themes of food justice, simple living, and environmental sustainability in addition to volunteer service, intentional Christian community, vocational discernment and spiritual development.
 The BFJYAVs live, work, and learn together in one of the most historic cities in the Unites States, and are a ministry of the Presbytery of Boston.

 Each BFJYAV is matched with a Boston-area Presbyterian church and a partnering community organization (food pantry, day shelter, garden, farm etc.) where they serve around the common goal of food justice for all.
-At home, the BFJYAVs commit to using their limited budget to buy and eat only locally-sourced foods from the Northeast foodshed.
-In the spring, this takes on an added challenge as the BFJYAVs enroll in SNAP food benefits to learn first-hand the challenges and opportunities created by this federal program.
+At home, the BFJYAVs participate in a Local Food SNAP Challenge, where pool their limited federal food benefits and together coordinate buying, cooking and eating local foods from the around the New England foodshed.

 Why Boston?
 Why Food Justice?

 Boston is home to a vibrant local food movement inside one of the oldest farming communities in the entire country.
 Additionally, Boston’s educational community offers a rich array of opportunities to participate in the discussion around building a more sustainable food system for all.
 In spite of this, inequalities in access to affordable and healthy food persist throughout the Boston metro area.In their service year, BFJYAVs enter into communities at the center of these inequalities.
 Volunteers grapple with how low income communities can better access healthy food, and how the food purchasing decisions of all people, whether rich or poor, can affect the environment and the food system as a whole.
 Through this process, they discover what the Bible teaches us about food and how that applies to the common table we share with each other and the world.